davidwrede/chef-web-docs-1/step_resource/step_resource_deploy_use_callback_to_pass_python.rst

-..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.
+.. tag resource_deploy_use_callback_to_pass_python

-To pass a block of |python| code before a migration is run:
+To pass a block of Python code before a migration is run:

 .. code-block:: ruby